Breastmilk bottles and other products from Medela that come into contact with breastmilk are BPA-free and safe for your baby. more

 With Calma babies do not have to change their natural feeding behaviour.
 Whether you breastfeed or use Calma - the milk flows when the baby applies vacuum.

-- Baby with Medela breastmilk teat Calma
+- Baby with Medela breastmilk feeding solution Calma

 Our latest studies with researchers from the University of Western Australia show that creating a vacuum is essential to successfully breastfeed.
 Babies learn very early on that they have to produce a vacuum for the breastmilk to flow.
 Their natural way of sucking requires intensive work during breastfeeding!

 Similar as with breastfeeding, your baby can

 - drink, pause and breathe in its natural rhythm,